 Deployment will require some change in your time-sharing agreement.
 If the other parent of the child fights the custodial agreement change, a seasoned lawyer will be able to work with you to come to a proper and fair agreement.

 While on deployment, you won’t be able to see your child, but you will be allowed to regain time-sharing rights when you return home from duty.
 It’s up to the courts in every state to decide how an agreement will change when you arrive home.
 Some legal issues may arise if the other parent contests a custodial agreement change, or if the child requests to remain on the current agreement.

 Discussing your options with a divorce lawyer that specializes in military divorces is the best option.
-The Micklin Law Group, LLC is a New Jersey law firm specializing in family law and estates.
+The Micklin Law Group, LLC is a New Jersey law firm practices family law.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
 Brad has significant experience working with military families.
 To set up a consultation, call 973-562-0100.